 TopResume provides a wide array of resume samples from more than 25 industries on its website.
 The samples range from customer service, executive CEO, graphic design, military to civilian, and more.
 A quick look at the resume samples revealed similar formats, either one- or two-page documents, with splashes of color.
 To their credit, each sample resume has a modern look with contact information, a summary, core competencies, an experience section, and lastly an education section.

 There’s verbiage above each sample resume explaining the importance of the consumer’s resume passing the ATS, which is software that reads an applicant’s resume for keywords found in a job ad.
 If the resume lacks said keywords, it is eliminated from consideration.
-Approximately 98 percent of large companies and 65 percent of mid-sized companies use ATS.
+Approximately 98 percent of large companies use ATS.
 The resume our writer created for us was, in fact, ATS compliant.

 Available Plans & Pricing: Fair